msunji/fsopen-2022/part2/phonebook/README.md

 ## Exercise 2.11

 - [x] Get `json-server` running on Port 3001.
 Ensure that the server returns the list of people on `localhost:3001/persons`.
 Fetch data from the server with `axios` with an effect hook.

+---

+These exercises are related to Part 2d: Altering data in server.

+## Exercise 2.15

+- [ ] Save the phonebook numbers to a backend server

+## Exercise 2.16

+- [ ] Extract the code that handles communication with the backend to its own module.

+## Exercise 2.17

+- [ ] Make it possible for users to delete entries from the phonebook.
+You can confirm the action from the user with the `window.confirm` method.

+## Exercise 2.18

+- [ ] Change the functionality so that if a number is added to an _already existing user_, the new number replaces the old number.
+Recommend using the `PUT` method for this.
+This function should show a prompt to confirm the action from the user.